Research Philosophy

 Research Interests and Current Projects

-Institutions, organizational leaders, religion, sexuality, moments of tension: these threads all converge in my current work.
-Through an original employment audit, I find that Protestant churches reward rather than reject pastoral candidates with sexual misconduct histories (manuscript currently under review).
-This field experiment is one of three interconnected studies that examine sexual misconduct and religious leadership.
-A nationally representative survey experiment tests public reactions to different forms of clergy malfeasance, and an in-depth interview study examines the consequences of having experienced sexual harm at the hands of one’s religious leader.
+Through an original employment audit, I find that Protestant churches reward rather than reject pastoral candidates with sexual misconduct histories.
+This field experiment is one of three interconnected studies that examine sexual misconduct, gendered inequality, and religious leadership.
+A nationally representative survey experiment tests public reactions to different forms of clergy malfeasance, and an in-depth interview study centers the epistemic privilege of those who have experienced sexual violence at the hands of their religious leaders.

 Things are not getting worse, they are getting uncovered.